 Brikl doesn’t file or remit your sales taxes for you, but it does make it easy for you to set them up.

-EU and UK taxes (VAT)
+EU and UK taxes (VAT), Australia and New Zealand taxes (GST)

 Brikl uses default sales tax rates that you can define on a country and regional level.